Delta Theory of Anderson Modules I: Differential Characters: Introduction

 In a previous article by Borger and Saha \cite{BS b}, for Drinfeld modules $E$ defined over a discrete valuation ring $R$ with a fixed $\pi$-derivation $\d$, they construct a canonical $R$-module $\bH(E)$ with a semilinear operator $\fra$ on it along with a filtration.
 It was further shown that $\bH(E)$ is in fact a free $R$-module of finite rank.
 This implied that the $R\{\phi^*\}$-module $\bX_\infty(E)$ (the module of $\d$-characters) is free and finitely generated.

-In this paper, we firstly generalize the construction of $\bH(E)$ to \admissible Anderson modules (defined in Section \ref{AndMod}).
+In this paper, we generalize the construction of $\bH(E)$ to abelian Anderson modules (defined in Section \ref{AndMod}).
 In Theorem \ref{finite_dim_thm}, we show that $\bH(E)$ is a free and finitely generated $R$-module.
 We would like to remark that our proof of showing the finite generation of $\bH(E)$ is distinct from that of \cite{BS b} as the latter method did not have an immediate generalization to the case of Anderson modules.
 As a consequence we obtain our Corollary \ref{FinGenX} which shows that the $R\{\phi^*\}$-module $\bX_\infty(E)$ is free and finitely generated.
 Our method also extends to the case of abelian schemes which would imply a strengthened version of Theorem A in \cite{Buium 1995} by Buium.

-Based on our semilinear object $\bH(E)$, we construct a $z$-isocrystal $(\wHH,\fra^*)$ and endow it with a canonical Hodge-Pink structure $\qH$.
-In the case when $E$ is a Drinfeld module of rank $r$, we show using Dieudonn\'{e}-Manin theory in Section \ref{LocalShtuka} that the $z$-isocrystal with Hodge-Pink structure $(\wHH,\qH,\fra^*)$ is weakly admissible if a certain delta modular parameter is non-zero.
-Hence $(\wHH,\qH, \fra^*)$ lies in the essential image of the $\bb{H}$-functor as in Section $2.3$ of \cite{Hartl 2011}.
-Therefore it determines a canonical local shtuka depending on $E$.
-Local shtukas play the analogous role of the Breuil-Kisin modules \cite{Kisin} in $p$-adic Hodge theory.
-By the analogue of the Fontaine functor in equal characteristic (as developed by Genestier and Lafforgue \cite{GL2011}, Hartl \cite{Hartl 2011}) our object $(\wHH, \qH,\fra^*)$ gives rise to a crystalline Galois representation of $\mathrm{Gal}(K^{\mathrm{sep}}/K)$ over $\FF_{\hq}((z))$.

-In Example 2.1.4 of \cite{Hartl 2011}, Hartl associates a local shtuka to $E$ which gives rise to a crystalline Galois representation.
-Our results thus pose the question of determining the precise connection between these two canonical local shtukas leading to apparently two different Galois representations.
-For Carlitz modules, we show that the above two Galois representations are indeed the same.
-However for a general Drinfeld module of arbitrary rank, this appears to be a deeper question.
-One might approach by studying the differential modular parameters $\lambda_i$s and $\gamma$ that appear respectively as the symmetric functions associated to the eigenvalues of the semilinear operator $\fra^*$.
-We therefore defer it to future work.
+We also show that $\bH(E)$ functorially maps to the de Rham cohomology $\Hdr(E)$ of $E$.